 An application for meal and textbook assistance is available on the Food Service Department's webpage, or at each school building.
-If you would like to apply, please complete and return the application to the Educational Services Center or any ZCS school building.
+To apply, please complete and return the application to the Educational Services Center or any ZCS school building.
 Please note that parents/guardians will be required to re-apply each year to be considered for textbook and meal assistance.
 Eligibility determination will be communicated in writing to applying parents/guardians.
 This is a confidential process.